The Tension and the Spark

 The Tension and the Spark is the second studio album by Darren Hayes, released in 2004.
 The album was a change for Hayes, who took a more electronic and darker style for this record and also delved deeper into more personal matter.
-During the recording, the singer has returned his old and traditional black hair which is used for the 1990s and Savage Garden era, before their split in October 2001.
-This dramatic change alienated some of his fan-base, who were expecting a result similar to his previous effort "Spin".
 The title of the album is derived from lyrics featured in the second track, "I Like the Way".

-Reception

-The album was received warmly by critics and fans, praising its personal matter.
-The Observer said "This album is no folly and succeeds, often to the point of all out triumph, on its own terms."
-Despite high positive reviews, it was not a large hit, and Hayes split with Columbia Records in 2006.